1,000+ Opportunities

 Funded Schools and Evidence-Based Strategies Implemented 2024-25 CSI/ATSI Grants - Schools Funded and Strategies Implemented 2023-24 CSI/ATSI Grants - Schools Funded and Strategies Implemented 2022-23 CSI Grants - Schools Funded and Strategies Implemented 2021-22 CSI Grants - Schools Funded and Strategies Implemented 2020-21 CSI Grants - Schools Funded and Strategies Implemented Title I, Part A, Section 1003(a) of the Elementary and Secondary Education Act as amended by the Every Student Succeeds Act of 2015.

-Based on current listing details, eligibility includes: All Wisconsin public school districts with one or more schools identified for CSI or ATSI.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: All Wisconsin public school districts with one or more schools identified for CSI or ATSI.
+Confirm the full requirements in the official notice before applying.